-The Trustees shall have a minimum of 11 regular monthly meetings and special meetings as called by the Chair, with any four (4) constituting a quorum to conduct normal business of the Board, approve all invoices and claims against the Church and none shall be paid by the treasurer without the approval of a majority of the Trustees at such meeting.
+The Trustees shall have a minimum of 11 regular monthly meetings and special meetings as called by the Chair, with any four (4) constituting a quorum to conduct normal business of the Board.
+No invoices or claims against the Church shall be paid by the Treasurer without the approval of a majority of the Trustees at such meeting.

-The Board of Trustees, in concert with it's ex-officio members and the treasurer, shall prepare a preliminary budget to support the stewardship campaign each calendar year based on the requests submitted by church officers, boards, committees, directors and/or delegates.
-At the conclusion of the christian commitment campaign, a final budget will be prepared and submitted to the Church for approval at the Annual Meeting.
+The Board of Trustees, in concert with it's ex-officio members and the Treasurer, shall prepare a preliminary budget to support the stewardship campaign each calendar year based on the requests submitted by church officers, boards, committees, directors and/or delegates.
+At the conclusion of the stewardship campaign, a final budget will be prepared and submitted to the Church for approval at the Annual Meeting.

 There shall be an auditor employed annually by the Trustees to audit all financial records of the Church and make a report in writing to the Annual Meeting.

-chairSect.
-2-11.
+The Board of Trustees shall ensure that the Church maintains appropriate insurance or fidelity coverage for the risk of financial embezzlement or misappropriation of funds, which policy shall cover the Treasurer, Assistant Treasurer, chair of the Board of Endowments, secretary of the Board of Endowments and any other individual with access or ability to collect, withdraw or disburse Church funds.
+Such policy premium will be paid entirely by the corporation and the amount of coverage is to be determined by the Board of Trustees.

+Sect.
+2-9.
 DIACONATE

 There shall be a minimum of nine (9) members of the Diaconate who shall be at least 16 years of age, and whom shall be elected at each Annual Meeting to serve a term of three (3) years.

 They shall aid the Pastor generally in the spiritual welfare of the Church, shall provide for the communion table and shall assist in the administration of the Lord's Supper.
 At least one (1) shall be present with the Pastor at all baptisms.
-No Diaconate member shall serve more than two (2) full consecutive terms without a lapse of one year.

 The diaconate shall have the ability to appoint junior deacons, aged 14 to 20 years, to assist in deacon activities.
 Responsibilities of the junior deacon shall be limited to those deemed appropriate by the diaconate.

+The diaconate shall establish and maintain a Congregation Care Subcommittee whose members, in coordination with the Pastor, shall be responsible for visits to both institutional and homebound shut-ins, hospital visits (when appropriate) and communication in an appropriate manner with the bereaved, the sick, non-attending members and visitors to the church.

 Sect.
-2-12.
+2-10.
 BOARD OF CHRISTIAN EDUCATION

 There shall be a Board of Christian Education which shall be responsible for supervising and directing all religious education work of the Church.
-The Board shall secure superintendent(s), teachers and/or administrator(s) for the Church School and shall inaugurate and maintain any religious education activities it deems necessary and fitting.
+The Board shall secure leaders for the Church School and may inaugurate and maintain any religious education activities it deems appropriate.

 Sect.
-2-13.
+2-11.
 BOARD OF MUSIC

-There shall be a Board of Music which shall be responsible for employing a Director of Music and an Organist, subject to the budgetary guidelines of the Board of Trustees.
-They shall also be responsible for purchase of music for the Church.
+There shall be a Board of Music which shall be responsible for supervising and directing all music ministries of the Church.
+The Board shall secure staff for support of the music ministries.
+The Board may inaugurate and maintain any music activities it deems appropriate.

 Sect.
-2-14.
+2-12.
 BOARD OF OUTREACH & MISSIONS

-The Board of Outreach and Missions shall be responsible for all mission activities of the Church which shall include the promotion of Congregational caring through the giving of personal time and fund raising to make life better for all people locally, nationally and world wide.
+The Board of Outreach and Missions shall be responsible for all mission activities of the Church which shall include the promotion of Congregational caring through the giving of personal time and fund raising to make life better for all people locally, nationally and worldwide.

 Sect.
-2-15.
+2-13.
 BOARD OF ENDOWMENTS